SagarOnline/microfrontend/README.md

 ## When to have microfrontend ?
 Similar to microservices, applications are not always adviced to implement micro frontends.
 It depends on many factors such as
 * If your application have many functional modules and tend to increase coupling between them
-* If you different scalability requirement across various modules
+* If you different scalability requirement across various modules.

 ## Things to consider while developing Micro Frontends